AustinGil/presentations/file-uploads.md

 ---

-# Requirements
+# Same same but different

 - Still need access to the file system
 - Still need an HTTP request (`fetch` or `XMLHttpRequest`)
-- Still need a POST method
+- Still need a `POST` method
 - Still need to put the file in the body

 ---